Post by Graveyardbride on Jul 25, 2016 19:26:00 GMT -5

-Richard Shahan insisted he had nothing to do with his wife’s death and the fact he was still a free man seemed to confirm his innocence.
+Richard Shahan insisted he had nothing to do with his wife’s death and the fact he remained a free man seemed to confirm his innocence.
 The church still supported him, but he needed to get away and accepted a position with the Children’s Ministry of Bible Mission International, which would take him abroad.
 He would be working primarily in Kazakhstan, a Central Asian country and former Soviet state.
 He resigned his former position effective December 31, 2013, and New Year’s Day found him at Nashville International Airport awaiting his flight to Frankfort, Germany.
 But just moments before his departure, Homeland Security agents approached and took him into custody.
 Although his plans had been announced in the church bulletin, when Jefferson County authorities learned he was leaving the United States, they feared he was fleeing the country and knew extraditing him from a foreign nation would be difficult, if not impossible.
 Consequently, he was jailed in Nashville pending extradition to Alabama, which he did not fight.

-On January 3, 2014, following Shahan’s arrest, Rev. Carter insisted it was wrong to accuse the former associate pastor of attempting to flee because the position in Kazazkstan was legitimate.
+On January 3, 2014, following Shahan’s arrest, Rev. Carter insisted it was wrong to accuse the former associate pastor of attempting to flee because the position in Kazakhstan was legitimate.
 He further indicated he had doubts when it came to Shahan’s guilt.
 “I don’t know all the facts,” Carter said.
 “I’ve tried to remain neutral.
 I don’t know all the facts the authorities know, but I tend to believe that he’s innocent.”

 The Jefferson County District Attorney’s Office disagreed.
-According to Assistant DA Laura Poston, her office had obtained 3,000 of Shahan’s emails, which included messages indicating that once he arrived in Germany, he planned to travel to Russia and eventually become a citizen of the United Kingdom and marry an online boyfriend.
+According to Assistant DA Laura Poston, her office had obtained 3,000 of Shahan’s emails, which included messages indicating that once he arrived in Germany, he planned to travel to Russia, eventually become a citizen of the United Kingdom and marry an online boyfriend.
 When he was arrested, Shahan was carrying $27,000 in Euros, British pounds and Kazakh currency, all of which was confiscated.
 A few days later, when he appeared before Judge Sheldon L. Watkins back in Jefferson County, the judge ordered the US currency be returned to Shahan and that he surrender his passport.
-On January 17, 2014, he was released on a $100,000 bond and placed under what amounted to house arrest at his mother’s residence in Homewood where he remained under surveillance via the electronically-monitored device he was required to wear.
+On January 17, 2014, he was released on a $100,000 bond and placed under what amounted to house arrest at his mother’s residence in Homewood, where he remained under surveillance via the electronically-monitored device he was required to wear.

 In court, prosecutor Leigh Gwathney argued that Shahan “had no intention of ever returning to the Untied States. ...
 He had planned to become a citizen there and begin a new life with his boyfriend who he intended to marry.
 He had no home to return to and he had said his goodbyes to his family.”
 Shahan’s lawyers, John Lentine and Wendell Sheffield, two high-powered Birmingham defense attorneys, accused prosecutors of attempting to “manufacture a murder case.”

 Shahan’s arrest renewed interest in Karen Shahan’s murder and the DA’s allegation that he was fleeing the US to marry a boyfriend set tongues a’wagging.
-News reporters eagerly sought interviews from those who had known the Shahans.
+News reporters eagerly sought interviews from people who had known the Shahans.
 Among those who agreed to speak was Reata Nix, one of Karen’s co-workers at Hobby Lobby.
-“I don't want to believe it, but I'm glad to see they’re working on the case,” Nix said.
+“I don’t want to believe it, but I’m glad to see they’re working on the case,” Nix said.
 “To know that there’s a break and there’s something being done, that’s a comfort to her friends and the people that knew her.”
-Nix described Mrs. Shahan as “the sweetest human being that walked the face of the earth.
-If you could pick one person on the face of the earth to never make mad, to never be murdered, it would be her,” she insisted.
+Nix described Mrs. Shahan as “the sweetest human being that walked the face of the Earth.
+If you could pick one person on the face of the Earth to never make mad, to never be murdered, it would be her,” she insisted.
 “She was probably the meekest, the most humble, most beautiful person that you would ever meet.”
 When asked about the relationship between Karen and her husband, Nix replied, “She adored Richard, she loved him very much.
 She spoke highly of him, she spoke often of him.
 She spoke about his missions.”

 The internet was also abuzz with the allegations that Richard Shahan was gay.
 The following comments, some of which attempt to turn the matter into a modern commentary on homosexuality, appeared in response to an AL.com article:

-We are all simply humans, No one and I mean No one here on earth has been given any right to judge this man and or the circumstances, he will have his own judgement day that does not have to be on a Jefferson County docket, replace all the hate with a prayer for everyone involved and that also would include Mr, Shahan, the burden he has put on others and his self is more than any punishment a court impose on him. – Gettothepoint
+We are all simply humans, No one and I mean No one here on earth has been given any right to judge this man and or the circumstances, he will have his own judgement day that does not have to be on a Jefferson County docket, replace all the hate with a prayer for everyone involved and that also would include Mr, Shahan, the burden he has put on others and his self is more than any punishment a court impose on him. – Gettothepoint.

 All he had to do was tell her he had a boyfriend, and she probably would’ve been outta there.
-No reason to kill her. – CambronnesWord
+No reason to kill her. – CambronnesWord.

 I do not know this man but all I see from the HPD is they think he was leaving the country to marry his boyfriend.
 Last time I checked this is not a crime.
 They have yet to produce or talk about a single piece of physical evidence linking him to murder.
 I will refrain from convicting him of murder like so many have below.
-After all, that is a judge and jury’s decision, not any of ours. – bpin
+After all, that is a judge and jury’s decision, not any of ours. – bpin.

 Murder and homosexuality are not items of the same set, in spite of what the more hateful here imply.
-It’s foolish to imply such and stupid to believe it is true. – IAmAllSweetnessAndLight
+It’s foolish to imply such and stupid to believe it is true. – IAmAllSweetnessAndLight.

 If the accusations are correct, why did he have to kill his wife?
 He obviously was making a break from his past life.
-Just say adios and file for divorce! – OneMeanOldDog
+Just say adios and file for divorce! – OneMeanOldDog.

 Finally, in August 2014, a little more than a year after his wife’s murder, a grand jury indicted Richard Shahan for killing his wife by “stabbing her and cutting her throat with an unknown object.”
 However, the information wasn’t made public until October 22.
-People eagerly followed new developments, although there weren’t many until May 6, 2015, when the State filed its Response to Defendant’s Motion for More Definite Statement of Specific Facts Necessary to Prepare Defense, listing some of both Richard’s and Karen’s emails.
+People eagerly followed new developments, although there weren’t many, until May 6, 2015, when the State filed its Response to Defendant’s Motion for More Definite Statement of Specific Facts Necessary to Prepare Defense, listing some of both Richard’s and Karen’s emails.